 The appraiser doesn’t set the value.
 Individuals make the property value by purchasing and selling land in the commercial center.
 The appraiser has the legitimate duty to examine those exchanges and evaluate your property.

 To continue the delivery of social services and other functions in Columbia County, nearby governments need income.
-Your property taxes fund services such as government-funded training, law implementation, fire security, road support, park, and entertainment territories, and other government services.
+Your property taxes fund services such as government-funded training, law implementation, fire security, road support, park and entertainment territories, and other government services.

 Columbia County taxing specialists incorporate the city and area commissions, the educational committee, water the board areas, the modern improvement authority, and the medical clinic authority.
 When the tax rate is set, it is applied to your property estimation.
 At that point, your property tax is figured.

-Columbia County Florida Records
+Access Columbia County Florida Records